CentreSecuriteIA/textbook/docs/Chapters/01 - Capabilities/2-Foundation-Models.md

 ??? question "What are some potential unintended emergent capabilities in foundation models, and why are they concerning?"

-	Unintended emergent capabilities in foundation models refer to unexpected behaviors or skills that arise when the model is fine-tuned or deployed in new contexts.
-These are concerning because they can lead to unpredictable and potentially harmful outcomes, making it challenging to ensure the model's safety and reliability.
+	Emergence refers to the unexpected and unexplainable behaviors or outputs that arise from foundation models as they scale.
+These emergent qualities can provide immense benefits but also make the models hard to understand, predict, and control.
+When the model is deployed and used in different contexts, emergent capabilities can lead to unpredictable and potentially harmful outcomes, making it challenging to ensure the model's safety and reliability.

-	*Example*: A foundation model trained for general language tasks might unexpectedly develop the ability to generate convincing but false medical advice, posing risks if used in health-related applications.
+	*Example*: A foundation model trained for general language tasks might unexpectedly develop the ability to generate extremely convincing but false medical advice, posing risks if used in health-related applications.